xcart/xcart-docs/_pages/kb_en/modules/canada_post/canada_post_admin_experience_old.md

 You will be asked to confirm the Void shipment action.
 What happens after you confirm this action depends on the type of services being used:

-*   If you are using contract shipping, the module will send a Void Shipment request to the Canada Post API.
+*   If you are using contract shipping, the addon will send a Void Shipment request to the Canada Post API.
 This will officially cancel the shipment and invalidate the shipping label previously created for it.
 In your store, the shipment will be switched back to the pre-created status; the shipping label and tracking pin links for the shipment will be removed.
 *   If you are using non-contract shipping, no requests will be sent to the Canada Post API (Canada Post will NOT be informed about the voiding), but in your store the shipment will be switched back to the pre-created status, and the shipping label and the tracking pin links for the shipment will be removed.

 ## Obtaining manifests

-For Canada Post contract holders, the module offers the ability to generate Canada Post shipping manifests.
+For Canada Post contract holders, the addon offers the ability to generate Canada Post shipping manifests.
 A manifest is required so that Canada Post will bill you properly and readily accept your shipments.

 The step of obtaining a manifest for your shipments takes place after you have [transmit](#transmitting-shipments) them.
 To obtain a manifest, go to the CanadaPost manifests section (**Orders** > **CanadaPost manifests**).
 This section is where the list of manifests that have been created via your store can be seen.
 At the top of the list, you should be able to see the manifest for the group of shipments you have transmitted recently; you can recognize this manifest by its status, which should be "_Created_":